 Whenever I was offered this interpretation by my Sunday School teachers or ministers, it always seemed to me to destroy its wonder and oddness and left me with nothing other than a rather boring religious, so-called “fact” about God’s power, the truth of which, even by the age of ten, I was already beginning seriously to doubt.

 If that’s all the story could teach me then I could safely forget it . . . and, as a teaching story, forget it I have.
 That was until this week when two things came together which allowed a rather more interesting, amenable and useful interpretation of the story to emerge.
-What those two things were we’ll come to in the address, but first, here’s the very odd story of the walls of Jericho:
+What those two things were we’ll come to in the address, but before we come to them let's remind ourselves of the very odd story about the walls of Jericho:

-The first was the surprising number of people (five) who came up to me specifically to ask about the Italian philosopher, Franco “Bifo” Berardi, after I mentioned his book “The Uprising: Poetry and Finance” during last week’s service.
+The first thing that occurred during the week was the surprising number of people (five) who came up to me specifically to ask about the Italian philosopher, Franco “Bifo” Berardi, after I mentioned his book “The Uprising: Poetry and Finance” during last week’s service.
 Later on, two other people in email correspondence did the same and said they were getting hold of the book.
 This is, I assure you, a very unusual occurrence —none, one or, tops, two is the usual figure.

 It is all this that brings me back to Bifo.
 One of the things he has written, to which I’m going to introduce you to today, is a “Post-Futurist Manifesto” (found in his book, "After the Future") .
 But before we can consider that you need to know a little something about the Futurist movement and its associated manifesto written in 1908 by Filippo Tommaso Marinetti.